speakeztech/CloudflareFS/README.md

 - **[Cloudflare](https://cloudflare.com)** - For building an incredible edge platform and commitment to open source.

-This project is our contribution back to these amazing communities.
+This project is SpeakEZ's contribution back to these amazing communities.